 The early heritage of service to its members characterizes Fall River Municipal Credit Union today.
 In the beginning, the men who ran the credit union knew their members.
 There was a high level of trust and commitment to their members and things are very much the same today.
 A member’s value is based on their character and is treated fairly.
 It was typical of the spirit demonstrated by the original founders and it is this spirit that continues to thrive today.

-Although originally established as a credit union restricted only to municipal employees, the credit union now enjoys an expanded charter as the result of acquiring the Boys' Club Credit Union.
-This acquisition now makes membership possible to virtually anyone living or working in the counties of Bristol, Plymouth, and Barnstable in Massachusetts and Bristol and Newport Counties in Rhode Island.
+Although originally established as a credit union restricted only to municipal employees, the credit union now enjoys an expanded charter as the result of acquiring the Boys’ Club Credit Union.
+This acquisition now makes membership possible to virtually anyone living or working in the counties of Bristol, Plymouth, Barnstable and Dukes Counties in Massachusetts and Kent, Providence, Bristol, and Newport Counties in Rhode Island.